 You have arrived at your destination and now want to start to enjoy your new Elddis caravan.
 The following is a step by step guide to connecting your services and getting everything in your caravan working.

 ELECTRICITY

 Power Supply Charger

 Your caravan is fitted with a power supply/ charger.
-This will charge the caravan battery "not supplied" when fitted and also power the 12V systems in your caravan.
+This will charge the leisure battery "not supplied" when fitted and also power the 12V systems in addition to your leisure battery.